mnghv/mnghv/README.md

 One of my key strengths 🛠️ lies in containerization and deployment using Docker, ensuring seamless application portability and efficient resource management.
 I have a proven track record of optimizing development workflows through containerization, resulting in quicker development cycles and easier scalability. 🐳

-My experience with GraphQL and TRPC 🚀 has enabled me to build high-performance APIs, providing clients with efficient and flexible data access.
+My experience with GraphQL and tRPC 🚀 has enabled me to build high-performance APIs, providing clients with efficient and flexible data access.
 I thrive on challenges and have a deep passion for problem-solving, critical thinking, and a commitment to delivering exceptional results. 💡

 Whether working independently or as part of a collaborative team, I bring a positive attitude, strong work ethics, and effective communication skills to the table. 🤝 I'm always eager to learn and adapt, making me capable of quickly mastering new technologies and programming languages as needed to excel in any project. 📚